Reduction Complexities in Set Theory: Introduction and Basic Notions

 Let $\Phi$ and $\Psi$ be types of (class) functions, and let $f:V\rightarrow\text{On}$ be a (class) function.
 We say that $\Phi$ is $f$-OTM-reducible to $\Psi$ if and only if is a parameter-program $(P,\rho)$ which OTM-reduces $\Phi$ to $\Psi$ and, for any instance $a$ and any $F$ of type $\Psi$, the order type of calls to $F$ in the computation $P^{F}(a,\rho)$ is at most $f(a)$.
 We denote this by $\Phi\leq_{\text{OTM}}^{f}\Psi$.
 In particular, if $f$ is constant with value $\xi$, we write $\Phi\leq_{\text{OTM}}^{\xi}\Psi$.

-If the order type of the set of times at which calls to the effectivizer take place is strictly below $f(x)$ for all but set many $x$, we write $\Phi\leq_{\text{OTM}}^{<f}\Psi$ and say that $f$ is an upper bound to the reduction complexity of $\Phi$ to $\Psi$.
-If, on the other hand, the number of calls to the effectivizer is at least $f(x)$ for all but set many inputs $x$, we write $\Phi\leq_{\text{OTM}}{\geq f}\Psi$ and say that $f$ is a \textit{lower bound} for the reduction complexity of $\Phi$ to $\Psi$.
+If the order type of the set of times at which calls to the extra function take place is strictly below $f(x)$ for all but set many $x$, we write $\Phi\leq_{\text{OTM}}^{<f}\Psi$ and say that $f$ is an upper bound to the reduction complexity of $\Phi$ to $\Psi$.
+If, on the other hand, the number of calls to the extra function is at least $f(x)$ for all but set many inputs $x$, we write $\Phi\leq_{\text{OTM}}{\geq f}\Psi$ and say that $f$ is a \textit{lower bound} for the reduction complexity of $\Phi$ to $\Psi$.

-We say that $f$ is optimal if and only if, for any $g:V\rightarrow\text{On}$ such that $\Phi\leq_{\text{OTM}}^{g}\Psi$, we have that $\{x:g(x)<f(x)\}$ is a set.\footnote{Since we are concerned with functions of proper class size, this emulates the concept of ``all but finitely many'' in our context, in particular when set parameters are allowed.} In this case, we say that $f$ is the reduction complexity of $(\Phi,\Psi)$.